justacid/pydumpi/README.md

     print(trace.message_count)
 ```

+**Important:** Since the C backend frees the data after a callback returns,
+it is only valid *within* a callback (including wall and cpu time).
+If you
+need to store it perform a deep copy, otherwise you get garbage values.

+### Meta Data
 You can inspect the meta data of a dumpi trace by printing the header and
 footer.
 In particular the footer prints a list of all MPI functions that
 were called during a trace - this information can help guide you in deciding